 - You should avoid letting your candle burn for more than four hours at a time.
 At that point the balance between the length of the wick, the temperature of the flame and the melting wax starts to get out of sync.
 If you really want to fill a space with scent for a long period of time, we suggest stocking up on multiples of the same candle and rotating them throughout the day.

 - Be sure you trim your wick to ¼” each time you light the candle, removing any wick 'bloom' from the previous burn.
 A lengthy wick is how you end up with “sooting” and it can also lead to an uneven burn.
 Avoid letting the excess wick fall onto the top of the candle.
 Stray debris will inhibit your candle’s performance and may lead to performance and safety issues.

 - Be sure you do not blow out your candles.
 This is one of the worst ways to extinguish your candle and you could risk of bending the wick, sending droplets of hot wax flying out of the jar, or filling your face with smoke.
-Instead, we recommend using a candle snuffer, a wick dipper, or even a glass covering or replacing the lid of the candle, so long as it’s made from non-flammable materials.
+Instead, we recommend using a candle snuffer, a wick dipper, or even a glass covering, so long as it’s completely made from non-flammable materials.

 QUICK CANDLE SAFETY TIPS

 - Please do not leave candle burning unattended.